unisb-bioinf/Conformal-Drug-Sensitivity-Prediction/README.md

 # Conformal Prediction
 This is a conformal prediction (CP) framework, which we developed to perform reliable drug sensitivity prediction and prioritization.
-It can be used to obtain reliable classification and regression results, also for simultaneous regression and classification approaches.
-If you use our conformal prediction framework, SAURON-RF, or the code in this repository, please cite our paper.
-There, we also provide the definitions of our non-conformity scores.
+It can be used to obtain reliable classification and regression results, also for simultaneous regression and classification approaches like our own already published approach SAURON-RF that we extended to be eligible for CP.
+If you use our conformal prediction framework, (extended) SAURON-RF, or the code in this repository, please cite the corresponding publications.
+There, we also provide detailed mathematical descriptions of the framework including the non-conformity scores we implemented for CP.

 ## Usage